spyder-ide/spyder-docs/doc/onlinehelp.rst

 |

 The module's file location is linked to the right of the doc's title, which you can click to view its source code.

+Standard library modules also have a link to the corresponding Python.org docs, which can be viewed right inside of the pane.

 .. image:: images/online_help/online-help-path.gif
    :alt: Spyder Online Help pane showing source code clicking module's path